 Peace Corps Fellows

 The Burruss Institute houses the Peace Corp Fellows program at Kennesaw State University.
 Returning Peace Corp members are able to complete their masters degree at KSU while working with the Maya Heritage Community Project.
-For information about the participating in the Peace Corp Fellows program at KSU please click here
+For information about participating in the Peace Corp programs at KSU please click here.

 Maya Heritage Project